Blue Jays ownership involved in bringing Bautista back

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-The Blue Jays’ failure this offseason to re-sign fan favorite Edwin Encarnacion didn’t go over well in Toronto.
+The Blue Jays’ failure this offseason to re-sign fan favorite Edwin Encarnacion didn’t go over well in Toronto, which led the AL in attendance last year.

-Atkins says Bautista can become the player who hit 40 homers in 2015.
+Atkins expects Bautista to perform more like the 2015 season than the 2016 season.
+He hit 40 homers and had 114 RBI in 2015.
+He blamed injuries for Bautista’s subpar 2016.
+He said they’ve seen the 36-year-old work out this offseason and expect him to play right field for the bulk of the 2017 season.

+“I would expect him to be a defender that we can rely on,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.